-Established in July 2021, the RCSP conducts research to generate information to assist in the design and delivery of water quality improvement programs and projects, including the Queensland Government’s environmental compliance, monitoring, and evaluation capabilities associated with the Reef Protection Regulations and the Reef 2050 Water Quality Improvement Plan.
+Established in July 2021, the RCSP conducts research to generate information to assist in the design and delivery of water quality improvement programs and projects, including the Queensland Government’s environmental monitoring and evaluation capabilities associated with the Reef 2050 Water Quality Improvement Plan.

 Our vision